Business Letter Format – Structure, Templates, Examples

 It’s important to go over your letter once you have completed it to check for any errors, such as misspellings, punctuation, and grammatical errors.
 A letter can be well presented but be dismissed if it is full of errors.
 It’s a good idea to have one other person proofread your letter as well, just to be certain nothing has been missed.

-Bear in mind that when writing a business letter, you want to keep it brief and to the point.
+Bear in mind that when writing it, you want to keep it brief and to the point.
 Time is essential in business, and no one wants to spend time trying to figure out what it is you are trying to say.
 Keep your sentences short and professional and avoid using so much formality that your letter becomes tiresome to read and long-winded.

 As mentioned above, time is precious in business.
 No one has time to try and decipher what your letter is about.
 Don’t assume the recipient will be able to read between the lines.
 You want to use a direct approach and take care not to stray from the point of the topic of your letter.
 Don’t use generalizations or be vague and be sure to state exactly what it is you are needing or expecting of the recipient.